Governor's Executive Order 05-05

 The Review Process

-There are two avenues to take for the review process: an initial face-to-face meeting, or utilization of our EZ-forms.
-We prefer to review projects that are in the planning stage.
-By doing this DAHP staff will be able to determine which projects will not require review under EO 05-05 and which projects will.
+There are two options to take to fulfill the GEO 0505 review process: an initial face-to-face meeting, or utilization of our EZ-forms.
+We prefer to review projects that are in the planning stage and as early in the budget planning process to avoid deadline crunches.
+By doing this DAHP staff will be able to determine which projects will not require review under GEO 0505 and which projects will.
 Our experience indicates that the majority of projects do not require any further action following an initial review.

 To start the review process, we suggest you contact DAHP staff at (360) 586-3065 to set up a 0505 project review meeting.
 If you are not able to have a “face-to-face” meeting, please use our EZ Forms as discussed below.